Brainiacs Journal of Brain Imaging And Computing Sciences

 Our aims will encompass all aspects of the BHA mission and the research activities of the BHAVI programs.
 The Brainiacs Journal will review and publish scholarly research from investigators working in the fields of imaging and computing sciences, biomedical engineering and medical imaging, applied to research problems in brain sciences and medicine.
 Investigations addressing brain problems involving neurodegenerative disorders and dementias will be actively encouraged and solicited, but work on other areas of brain sciences and medicine will also be considered.
 Stated more broadly, the journal will consider publishing research articles that study problems involving the application of biomedical computing, biomedical engineering, and/or biomedical informatics to brain sciences and medicine including clinical trials of brain imaging.
 Financial support for the journal has been provided by the not-for-profit Brain Health Alliance.

 The Brainiacs Journal will live on the frontiers of software engineering and will incorporate the latest developments in artificial intelligence for knowledge engineering in the management process and workflow governing peer review, editorial review, and scholarly publishing.
 Of special note, all articles published in the journal will be semantically enhanced with semantic markup enabled by algorithms that provide automated pre-processing with parsers that analyze the content of the published papers, as well as post-processing by logical reasoning and inferencing engines.
 During the initial years when these artificial intelligence algorithms continue to be developed, the semantic markup and analysis will be performed and/or guided by human expert curators and editors.
 A focused goal of the journal will be the development of software algorithms for automated meta-analyses of the published literature including articles published in the Brainiacs Journal.
-Description of our vision and plans for the journal can be found in some of the articles in our inaugural issue published December 2020, including the paper entitled Survey, Analysis, and Requirements for Semantic Enhancement to Support Machine Understanding of Scientific Literature by Adam Craig et al (see Craig2020SARSE).
+Description of our vision and plans for the journal can be found in the paper entitled Survey, Analysis, and Requirements for Semantic Enhancement to Support Machine Understanding of Scientific Literature by Adam Craig et al (see Craig2020SARSE).

 All authors who submit data and documents for publication in the Brainiacs Journal will be required to adhere scrupulously to the principles and requirements of scholarly research integrity explained in the following published report: